REVRBE/imgui-cheat-loader/README.md

 SetEnv DB_NAME your_db_name
 ```

-4. You need to add this to the xf_user table in phpMyAdmin to make the sub-counter work.
+4. You need to add this to the xf_user table in phpMyAdmin to make the sub-counter work (I'm soon releasing a version of the authentication script that also provide support for DragonByte Ecommerce).
 Run this SQL code:

 ```
 ALTER TABLE xf_user